How do I deal with upcoming changes in Medicare?

 - Patient comes in and verification is done real time online

-- Patient intake is automated as patient fills in his/her information on the iPad including demographic and insurance information
+- Patient intake is automated as patient fills in his/her information including demographic and insurance information

 - Clinicians already have the patient record and finish documentation quickly

 In Touch EMR has dynamic goal box, advanced flowsheet and automatic ICD, CPT code generation.
 These are unique proprietary features of In Touch EMR.